-Students whose academic program includes courses with Algebra prerequisites can fulfill those requirements through approved placement or exam scores, or by taking the MVNU courses shown below.
-Credits from these courses do not count toward graduation credit minimums.

-Students with an ACT mathematics subscore of less than 17, an SAT mathematics subscore of less than 480, or an ALEKS PPL score of less than 30 must take the following:
+Students whose academic program includes courses with Algebra prerequisites can fulfill those requirements through approved placement or exam scores, or by taking the MVNU course shown below.
+This course is specifically for students with an ACT mathematics subscore of less than 19, an SAT mathematics subscore of less than 530, or an ALEKS PPL score of less than 46.
+Credits from this courses do not count toward graduation credit minimums.